coreos/ignition/README.md

 ## Branches

 There are two branches:
-- `master`: the actively maintained version of Ignition, supporting config spec 3.x.
+- `main`: the actively maintained version of Ignition, supporting config spec 3.x.
 Used by Fedora CoreOS and by Red Hat CoreOS starting with version 46.82.
 - `spec2x`: the legacy branch of Ignition, supporting config spec 1 and 2.x.
 Used by older versions of RHEL CoreOS, alongside the `spec2x` branch of ignition-dracut, and by Flatcar Container Linux.
 This branch is no longer maintained.

 ### Legacy ignition-dracut